 3.6 Lost or stolen cards must be reported to the Library immediately.
 Cards may be replaced on payment of a fee.

 4. Copyright and Licences

 4.1 Current members of Lancaster University are issued with a username and password on registration.
 Usernames and passwords must not be deliberately or inadvertently revealed or made accessible to others.
 Users of the University’s electronic information systems are bound by the University's Computer User Agreement, which may be found in the Rules of the University, Appendix C at

 4.2 The Library purchases and subscribes to electronic resources on behalf of the University.
 Under the terms of nationally-negotiated agreements, licences may place limits on who may use electronic resources, the number of concurrent users and the locations from which networked access is permitted.
 Library users are responsible for ensuring that their use of electronic resources, whether inside or outside the Library, complies with licence conditions.

 4.3 Electronic resources are licensed solely for learning, teaching, research, personal educational development, and for the administration and management of Lancaster University.
 They may not be used for consultancy, for purposes leading to commercial exploitation of the data, nor for the benefit of employers of students on industrial placement or part-time courses.
 Licences should be checked before electronic resources are used for anything other than reading on screen or the production of single copies for personal use.

 4.4 Physical and digital publications are protected by copyright legislation which permits the copying of extracts only.
 Systematic copying of material in any format is prohibited.
-Copyright guidance is available on the Library’s web pages at http://www.lancaster.ac.uk/library/information-for/students/copyright-information/.
+A selective summary of the provisions of the Copyright Act is displayed near photocopiers and scanners.
 Individuals are personally responsible for observance of copyright legislation.